-Use the recover sysfs attribute to recover a PCIe device.
+Use the zpcictl command or the recover sysfs attribute to handle a malfunctioning PCIe device if automatic recovery fails.

 A kernel message is displayed when a PCIe device enters the error state.
-It is not possible to automatically relieve the PCIe device from this state.
+Automatic recovery is in place for PCIe devices.
+Do not take action unless the automatic recovery fails.